Medicare for All Explained

-Medicare for All Costs
+How Much Does Medicare for All Cost

 Most of us can agree that a single-payer healthcare system would cost the government a tremendous amount.

-According to Bernie Sanders website, his “Medicare for all” is estimated to be $1.38 trillion annually.
+According to Bernie Sander’s website, his “Medicare for All” is estimated to be $1.38 trillion annually.
 However, the costs for many average American families will be much less than the affordable care act.